 It’s all about love

 I remember the first time I fell in love.
 Slowly and then all at once.
-I was a cliche; and it all made sense.
+I was a cliche, and it all started to make sense.
 All those pop songs I had been listening to all my life.
 All the movies, all the books, everything around me.
 I thought I knew what they were all about, but I had no idea.
 I was suddenly part of a club.
-I felt like Rob Gordon in High Fidelity.
-My life was a John Mayer song, a Richard Curtis movies.
-Food tasted better, colors looked brighter, I couldn’t rush fast enough to get to him.
+I was Rob Gordon in High Fidelity.
+My life was a John Mayer song, a Richard Curtis movie.
+Food tasted better, colours looked brighter, I couldn’t run fast enough to get to him.
 Nothing ever felt so good and then nothing ever hurt so bad.

 I was again part of a club.
 The brokenhearted club.
 That one also made a lot of sense.
-No one ever said that heartbreak is the kind of pain that leaves you agonizing, lying on the floor.
+No one ever said that heartbreak is the kind of pain that leaves you agonising, lying on the floor.
 You learn what it’s like to feel lonely, no matter where you are.
-Food tastes horrible this time and you can’t rest enough to sleep.
+This time around food tastes horrible, the colours are not so bright and sleep becomes a challenging task.
 It’s a solitary kind of pain.